- 2 spring onions, finely sliced

 - 1 tbsp raisins or sultanas

-- 200g vegetable of your choice, finely chopped or grated (try a combination of grated carrot, frozen peas, peppers in 1cm chunks or finely sliced mushrooms)
+- 200g vegetables of your choice, finely chopped or grated (try a combination of grated carrot, frozen peas, peppers in 1cm chunks or finely sliced mushrooms)

-- small handful coriander or mint leaves, to serve
+- small handful of coriander or mint leaves, to serve

 Add the onions, garlic, butter, cardamom seeds and the chilli flakes to a large microwaveable bowl and cook in the microwave on High for 30 secs.
-Tip in the rice and stock and stir well with the turmeric, cumin, cinnamon and raisins, then cover with cling film.
+Tip in the rice and stock, along with the turmeric, cumin, cinnamon and raisins.
+Stir well and then cover with cling film.

 Repeat 2-3 more times until the rice is just cooked, the last time adding your finely chopped veg to the bowl and stirring through.
 Garnish with fresh coriander or mint, to serve.